coci/blog/content/en/2020-8-1-Django-log-management-with-Elastic-and-Kibana.md

 ![gitea](/blog/images/4.jpg)

-now everything done and you can see logs , just navigate to menu → observability → logs .
+now everything is done and you can see logs , just navigate to menu → observability → logs .